HLab/AutobioMemorySimilarity/README.md

 This repository contains four files:

-1. `memories_dataset1.txt` contains Memory A and Memory B responses and "Relate" annotation responses for all participants in Data Set 1.
+1. `memories_dataset1.txt` contains Memory A and Memory B free responses and "Relate" annotation free responses for all participants in Data Set 1.

-2. `memories_dataset2.txt` contains Memory A and Memory B responses and "Relate" annotation responses for all participants in Data Set 2.
+2. `memories_dataset2.txt` contains Memory A and Memory B free responses and "Relate" annotation free responses for all participants in Data Set 2.

 3. `Dataset1.xlsx` contains Data Set 1 and has three worksheets:
     1. The `Annotation Responses` sheet contains a table of all raw annotation responses for all participants in Data Set 1, and other useful information.